joshbeckman/andjosh.github.io/_posts/2017-03-26-on-narro-joining-atlas.md

 title: On Narro Joining Stripe Atlas Beta
 ---

 In June, I applied for Narro's entry into the [Stripe Atlas][0] beta program.
 Since building [Narro][1] incrementally, the worry of financial separation crept up on me a bit.
 Between the end of one job and the start of another, I had a perfect time to formalize the structure of Narro into a real entity.
-I thought I could provide a reivew of Stripe Atlas for anyone considering the program.
+I thought I could provide a review of Stripe Atlas for anyone considering the program.

 Luckily, the "kit" you are provided once in Atlas is like a self-inflating mattress.
 The team sends along prescribed documents (bylaws, company structure, tax registration, etc.) that you can simply ratify (or edit to suit your needs).
 A bank account is created and connected for you (at [Silicon Valley Bank][2]) and hooked up to a new Stripe account.
 As I was previously running Narro on an existing Stripe account, I just transferred the credentials to my extant account - no interruption for Narro's customers/subscriptions.
 The whole process took maybe two weeks from the first document to the last signature.